 Kate is excited for her second year at APL!
 Originally from California, she relocated to Seattle in 2015.
 Kate has a BA in Liberal Studies and Teacher Education from the Dominican University of California, and a Masters of Education in ABA from Arizona State.
 She has been teaching for over ten years!
 On her days off she enjoys reading, spending time with friends and family, enjoying the outdoors, and cooking.

-Alicia received her Master’s in social work from the University of Washington in 2014.
-While in graduate school, she completed interdisciplinary leadership training in neurodevelopmental and related disorders through the University of Washington’s Center on Human Development and Disability.
+Alicia received her Master’s in Social Work from the University of Washington.
+She has been at APL since 2013, supporting high school students and families with their transition into young-adulthood.
 Alicia holds a certification in school social work and is working on her licensure as an Independent Clinical Social Worker.
-In her free time, Alicia enjoys camping, hiking, and spending time with her friends, family, and dog.
+In her spare time, Alicia enjoys watching and playing sports, being on the water, hiking, and spending time with her husband and dog.

-Jim is excited to join the fun at APL this year!
+Jim is happy to return to APL for another year!
 He has Bachelor’s degrees in Civil Engineering and English Literature from the University of Houston, and has taught a variety of subjects at different levels.
-He enjoys reading science fiction novels, getting lost in parks with his wife and two dogs, and PC gaming.
+He enjoys reading science fiction novels, getting lost in parks with his wife and two dogs, and playing board games.

-Sean moved to Seattle two years ago from Philadelphia, where he earned a teaching certificate for secondary English education from Temple University.
-Sean has worked in a variety of roles in education, and was introduced to APL while working as a teaching assistant under the guidance of Alison Moors-Lipshin.
-He loves his cat and enjoys reading and writing.
+Sean moved to Seattle three years ago from Philadelphia, where he earned a teaching certificate for secondary English education from Temple University.
+Sean has worked in a variety of roles in education at all grade levels, and was introduced to APL while working as a teaching assistant under the guidance of Alison Moors-Lipshin.
+His favorite book is Frank Herbert's Dune and he loves his cat, Wednesday.